That which is scarce is precious.

 - It is delivered primarily as a technical tool, relegating the human element.

-- It is perceived as management pushing something from above.
+- It is perceived to be management pushing something from above.

-- It is not believed to generate more value: sales, profits, targets.
+- It is not believed to generate more value in sales, profits, targets.

-In other words, it is not adding value to the life of the sales person.
+In other words, when CRM adoption is low, CRM is perceived as not adding value to the life of the sales person.